Arthur Angara: Education

 He finished grade school at the Baler Elementary School (now Baler Central School) in Baler, Quezon (now Aurora) and high school at the Roosevelt Memorial High School in San Juan, Metro Manila.
 He finished his Doctor of Dental Medicine (DMD) degree at the University of the East in Sampaloc, Manila in 1960, the same year when he passed the Dentist Licensure Examination, in which he ranked 12th.

 Professional life

 He served as president of the Aurora Dental Association, head of the Baler Water District Office, and member of the Knights of Columbus.

 Death

-He died in Baler, Aurora, Philippines on November 16, 2022. with his family in his son house.
+He died in Baler, Aurora, Philippines on November 16, 2022.